neilernst/ResearchSkillsUVic/assignments/seminar_assignment.md

 5. Is the information pertaining to #1-4 above clearly presented?
 What improvements might you suggest?

  ### Possible venues

-In hindsight offering to pay for registration was a good idea when I thought this would be 10 students, less good when it is 30.
-If you have a solid lead on a conference let's talk, but there are many free and accessible talks now on Zoom:

 - https://cscan-infocan.ca/podium/ has different webinars
 - https://www.cs.cmu.edu/scs-seminar-series